Sustainability

 (CN-related products)

-AMB and DCB substrates are products used in power modules for motor drive control and generator power conversion control.
-Their role is to dissipate heat generated by the semiconductor element by conveying it to the cooler.
-NGK's AMB and DCB substrates for power modules achieve high reliability and excellent heat discharge characteristics, by means of our unique bonding technology.
+The NGK Group's AMB substrates for power modules achieve high reliability and excellent heat discharge characteristics, by means of our unique bonding technology.
 They maximize the performance of power semiconductors.
 As the switch to EVs makes progress worldwide, we expect this product to contribute to carbon neutrality through greater utilization in EVs and HEVs.
 We will help to solve societal issues through our unique ceramic technologies.

 Photo of AMB substrates.
 These are used in power modules, and are responsible for dissipating the heat generated to the cooler.